 Look what the cat dragged in… fleas.
 These tiny little nuisances can drive your cat and your family absolutely crazy!

-In this guide, we’ll walk you through everything you need to know about fleas on cats from recognizing the signs to best practices for early prevention.
+This guide will walk you through everything you need to know about fleas on cats, from recognizing the signs to best practices for early prevention.

 Fleas are external parasites, or ectoparasites, that feed on the blood of warm-blooded animals, including cats, dogs, birds and even humans!
 They are in no way ‘picky’ about who their host is, though humans are a more challenging target.

 This means that your pets or wild animals are the more likely targets of these opportunistic pets.

 Scientifically named Siphonaptera, there are well over 2000 different species of fleas worldwide.
 In North America, there are only 7 species (thank goodness).
 The most common flea we encounter is the Ctenocephalides felis, more simply called the cat flea.

 As the name suggests, cat fleas are the likely culprit if you suspect fleas on your cat!